Enigmatis/graphql-java-annotations/README.md

 ### Connection

-You can use `@GraphQLConnection` annotation to make a field iterable in adherence to Relay [Connection specification](https://facebook.github.io/relay/graphql/connections.htm).
+You can use `@GraphQLConnection` annotation to make a field iterable in adherence to Relay [Connection specification](https://facebook.github.io/relay/graphql/connections.htm).\
+The default connection makes you fetch ALL the data, and then builds the connections object (ie edges and nodes).\
+If you want to fetch only the relevant data each time (with the "first","last","before" and "after" arguments) you should annotate you field with `@GraphQLConnection(connection = EnhancedConnectionFetcher.class)`, and make the associated data fetcher implements `PaginationDataFetcher`

 ### Customizing Relay schema